 The S-UPF SM N3 forwarding info list includes S-UPF N3 address, S-UPF N3 Tunnel identifiers for forwarding data

-11f.
-SMF to T-AMF: Modify PDU Response (S-UPF SM N3 forwarding info list)
+10f.
+SMF to T-AMF: Modify PDU Response (PDU Sessions failed to be setup list, S-UPF SM N3 forwarding info list)

 The SMF sends Modify PDU Response message per PDU Session to T-AMF.

+The PDU Sessions failed to be setup list includes a list of PDU Session IDs and reason for failure (e.g. Out of LADN service area, None of QoS flows are accepted, Normal deactivation, etc.).

 The SMF starts an indirect data forwarding timer, to be used to release the resource of indirect data forwarding tunnel.

-12. [Conditional] T-AMF to S-AMF: Forward Relocation Response (Target to Source transparent container, PDU Sessions failed to be setup list, S-UPF SM N3 forwarding info list)
+11. [Conditional] T-AMF to S-AMF: Forward Relocation Response (Target to Source transparent container, PDU Sessions failed to be setup list, Handover cancelled PDU Sessions list, S-UPF SM N3 forwarding info list)

 AMF supervises the Modify PDU Response message from the involved SMFs.
 At expiry of the maximum wait time or when all Modify PDU Response messages are received, T-AMF sends Forward Relocation Response to S-AMF.

+The PDU Sessions failed to be setup list is received from the involved SMFs.
+The AMF also includes Handover cancelled PDU Sessions list with reason for failure (e.g. SMF response too late) which is generated in step 7.

 The Target to Source transport container is received from the T-RAN.
 The S-UPF SM N3 forwarding info list is received from S-UPF.